Inferring system parameters from the bursts of the accretion-powered pulsar IGR J17498-2921: Methods

-The burst matching algorithm relies on the ignition code of \cite{cb00}, which has now been improved and updated and is available as {\sc pySettle}\footnote{\url{https://github.com/adellej/pysettle}} also via PYPI.
-This code now gives correct values for the $\alpha$-parameter, i.e. the ratio of the persistent luminosity to the burst luminosity, in the observer frame for consistency with the burst recurrence time and energy.
-The 0.65 correction factor adopted by G19 for the burst recurrence time $\Delta t$ and fluence $E_b$ has now been removed from the {\sc pySettle} code, and incorporated instead as a correction function within {\sc beansp}.
-Examination of the code suggests that previously the factor was applied only to the recurrence time, and the fluence was unchanged.
-We provide the function {\tt corr\_goodwin19} to replicate the runs from this and the previous paper, but the user can also provide their own.
+{The {\sc beansp} code generates sequences of bursts based on the inferred accretion rate, calculated in turn from the observed persistent flux history of the target source. { Each burst is triggered when the conditions for unstable helium burning are met at the base of the accumulated fuel layer, at a temperature of $\approx2\times10^8$~K and a density range of $~10^5 -10^6\ {\rm g\,cm^{-3}}$. } The model input parameters determining the properties of the bursts are

-{\sc beansp} uses the {\sc emcee} implementation of the affine-invariant Markov-Chain Monte-Carlo (MCMC) sampler \cite[]{emcee13}.
-Earlier versions of the code relied on conversion of model-predicted burst parameters to observational equivalents, via three ratios from which the physical parameters could be determined.
-Since the original version of the code used a fixed mass and radius, and the option to vary those parameters was introduced later, we cannot be confident that the conversion of the ratios to physical parameters correctly incorporated varying mass and radius.
-The present version supplants this approach and replaces the three ratios with explicit physical parameters distance $d$, and the emission anisotropies of the burst and persistent flux, $\xi_b$ and $\xi_p$, respectively.
-The anisotropies are defined in the same sense as for \cite{he16}, i.e. the flux measured by an observer $F_{b,p}$ is related to the total luminosity $L_{b,p}$ by
+i.e. the fuel H-fraction $X$ and CNO metallicity $Z$; the ``base'' flux $Q_b$, in units of MeV~nucleon$^{-1}$; the distance $d$, in kpc; the burst and persistent emission anisotropy, $\xi_b$ and $\xi_p$, defined } in the same sense as for \cite{he16}, i.e. the flux measured by an observer $F_{b,p}$ is related to the total luminosity $L_{b,p}$ by

-so that (for example) $\xi_{b,p}>1$ indicates that the emission is beamed preferentially out of the observer's line of sight, so the observed flux is lower than would be expected for isotropic emission.
+For example, $\xi_{b,p}>1$ indicates that the emission is beamed preferentially out of the observer's line of sight, and the observed flux is lower than would be expected for isotropic emission. { The accretion rate per unit area $\dot{m}$ is derived from the persitent flux $F_p$ via

-Other modifications to the code used in this work include corrections to the conversion between flux and accretion rate (parameterised in units of the Eddington rate, $1.75\times10^{-9}[1.7/(1+X)]\ M_\odot\,{\rm yr^{-1}}$ where $X$ is the hydrogen mass fraction) for {\sc pySettle}.
-The user can now choose different options for integrating the persistent flux between bursts (to calculate the average accretion rate for the purposes of predicting the burst properties).
-Previously the code would interpolate linearly between flux measurements; this approach causes problems for the simulation algorithm due to local maxima (which may or may not be real) in the flux history.
-The user can instead choose to approximate the flux history with a B-spline representation \cite[{\tt splrep} in {\tt scipy};][]{scipy20}, with user-defined smoothing factor.